-Another interest is in computational tools developed in the digital humanities.
+Another interest is in the digital humanities.
 I have established the Digital Philosophy Laboratory at McMaster.
 Our mission is to cultivate new methods for employing computational techniques like topic modeling and sentiment analysis in the study of philosophy, particularly in the history of philosophy.
 Our connection with the Russell Archives (housed at McMaster) puts us in a special position to apply these digital methods in the study of early analytic philosophy.
+Our new, AI-powered search tool is now online for private alpha testing.
+Check back here for its public, beta release in the winter of 2025.

-Another interest is in computational tools developed in the digital humanities.
+Another interest is in the digital humanities.
 I have established the Digital Philosophy Laboratory at McMaster.
 Our mission is to cultivate new methods for employing computational techniques like topic modeling and sentiment analysis in the study of philosophy, particularly in the history of philosophy.
 Our connection with the Russell Archives (housed at McMaster) puts us in a special position to apply these digital methods in the study of early analytic philosophy.
+Our new, AI-powered search tool is now online for private alpha testing.
+Check back here for its public, beta release in the winter of 2025.

 Area of Research Specialization